Skip to content

 MVHR systems have been designed to prioritise the conservation of energy.
 They recover and reuse the heat that would otherwise be lost when ventilating a building.
 By transferring heat from the outgoing stale air to the incoming fresh air, MVHR systems significantly reduce the overall heat loss, leading to lower energy bills and a fresher indoor living space.

 AC Architects are vocal supporters of MVHR systems, as they align with our company values.
 Building homes with sustainability and energy efficiency in mind.
 By dispelling these myths, it becomes evident that these systems offer a multitude of benefits.
-Understanding the reality behind MVHR systems helps homeowners make informed decisions about integrating this technology into their homes, contributing to a healthier and more energy-efficient living space.
+We hope this article gives you more of an understanding of how an MVHR system works, and their contribution to a healthier and more energy-efficient living space.

 For more Self Build advice, take a look at the learning centre or follow the link below to arrange a free initial consultation with one of our team.